t-gebauer/vscode-code-strider/README.md

 - The extension does not (re-)initialize when changing the language mode of a file.
   It is necessary to switch to another editor and back to detect the language change.

-- Control-click (go to definition) does not seem work in the structured selection mode.
-  Either a keyboard hotkey, or go to insert mode first.

-### AST Viewer

-For performance reasons the AST viewer does not update during insert mode.

-## Release Notes

-### 1.0.0

-Initial release